jasonm23/TDD-deck/PITCHME.md

 You ain't gonna need it...

-Only write code that satifies a specification
+Why we only write code that satifies a specification

-(spec is a good word for test when we're talking TDD)

 ---

-# A little bit about rolling mocks by hand...

----

-# frameworks can hide knowledge

-Who loves not being sure why something works?

----

-# frameworks will preserve your sanity

-Who loves repeating tedious work?

----

-# Go fast, but know what's happening!
+...So we were talking about faking

 ---